Kids Vision and Learning

 HETEROPHORIA (muscle imbalance)

-In this condition one of the 12 outer ocular muscles tries to pull the eyes away from the fixation point, causing stress and premature fatigue.
-This can severely affect a child's performance in school.
+In this condition one of the 12 eye muscles is not properly aligned and prevents the eyes from working smoothly together, causing stress and premature fatigue.
+This can severely affect their performance in school.
 All effort is exerted toward keeping the eyes properly aligned so as single vision will persist.
-Any slight misalignment of the eyes can cause double vision.
+Misalignment of the eyes can cause double vision.

 ACCOMMODATIVE INSUFFICIENCY (Inability to focus close up)